HealthSamurai/documentation/modules-1/workflow-engine/README.md

 ### Task and Workflow

-[task](task/ "mention") and [workflow](workflow/ "mention") are two basic concepts of Workflow Engines.
-Both a managed through API which is exposed by Aidbox.
+[task](task/ "mention") and [workflow](workflow/ "mention") are two basic concepts of Workflow Engine.
+Both are managed through Aidbox API.

-Tasks are the simplest building block, which is responsible for performing business actions.
-Aidbox provides a number of tasks from the box, or they could be implemented outside of Aidbox on any programming language using [SDK](../../app-development/aidbox-sdk/aidbox-javascript-sdk.md#task-api) or API.
+Tasks are the simplest building block responsible for performing business actions.
+Aidbox provides a number of tasks out of the box.
+Additional tasks can be implemented outside of Aidbox in any programming language using an [SDK](../../app-development/aidbox-sdk/aidbox-javascript-sdk.md#task-api) or API directly.

-For the more complex application when a simple granular task is not enough, it is necessary to build a workflow.
+For more complex application when a simple granular task is not enough, it is necessary to build a workflow.
 Workflow is a series of tasks that must be completed in a specific order and within a defined time frame to achieve a specific outcome.

 ### Task Executor

 Task Executor a responsible for executing the logic behind a task.
-For [predefined tasks](task/aidbox-predefined-tasks.md), they are run within Aidbox, and custom task executors could be [implemented](task/#task-implementation-1) in any programming language using [API](../../app-development/aidbox-sdk/aidbox-javascript-sdk.md#task-api) or SDK.
+For [predefined tasks](task/aidbox-predefined-tasks.md), they are run within Aidbox, and custom task executors could be [implemented](task/#task-implementation-1) in any programming language using an [SDK](../../app-development/aidbox-sdk/aidbox-javascript-sdk.md#task-api) or API directly.

 ### Workflow Executor